-I am currently a third year PhD candidate in the Department of Classics and Ancient History at the University of Warwick.
-My project is co-supervised by Prof. Michael Scott and Prof. Zahra Newby, and explores ancient Greek gymnasia through a social approach to space and the built environment.
+I am a graduating PhD candidate in the Department of Classics and Ancient History at the University of Warwick.
+My research on gymnasia in post-Classical mainland/insular Greece is co-supervised by Prof. Michael Scott and Prof. Zahra Newby, and I completed an Erasmus research exchange at the Institut für Klassische Archäologie at Freie Universität Berlin during 2022.
 I received first-class honours (with awards) in my BA in Ancient History at Cardiff University (2018) and received a distinction in my Mst in Classical Archaeology at the University of Oxford (2019).
-I have participated in archaeological projects in Greece and Italy, including the Emporio Hinterland Project on Chios (2021, University College London and the Antiquities Ephorate of Chios), the Halaesa Archaeological Project in Sicily (since 2019, University of Oxford and Università degli Studi di Messina), and Kastro Velika (Βελίκα) project in Thessaly (2019, University of Oxford and the Antiquities Ephorate of Larissa).
+I have participated in various archaeological projects in Greece and Italy outlined below.

 - Co-organiser, Postgraduate Colloquium, Department of Classics and Ancient History, University of Warwick, 2020/2021.